 How many days a week do you homeschool?

-How many hours of homeschooling a week will vary based on your students.
+How many days a week should you homeschool and how many hours of homeschooling a week will vary based on your students.
 Homeschoolers often homeschool anywhere between 3-5 days (or more) per week.
 The best thing to do is check your state homeschooling requirements.
 Some states require that you meet a certain number of days per school year and you want to make sure you meant those.
+Otherwise, homeschool as many (or few) days per week as it takes to complete your lessons for the week!
+Learning time for your kids will vary!
+Some weeks that may be 5 days, some weeks that may be 2 days.

 How do homeschoolers keep records?